 Assuming the expenses pass all four tests, Georgia manufacturers can claim a credit equal to 20% of wages and third-party research payments made, and supplies used, over a base amount that must be calculated.
 All qualifying R&D activities must be performed on U.S. soil.
 Research started after commercial production begins, or that involves adaptation or duplication of an existing product or process, does not qualify.

 Under the 2017 tax act, companies can immediately depreciate machinery, equipment, computers and other business assets with recovery periods of 20 years or fewer, using either 100% bonus depreciation or the Sec.
 179 deduction.

-For bonus deprecation, companies no longer need to be the original user of depreciable equipment, as long as the original buyer is not a related entity.
+For bonus deprecation, companies no longer need to be the original user of depreciable equipment, as long as the original buyer is an unrelated entity.
 Qualifying assets must be placed in service after Sept.
 27, 2017 and before January 2023 to qualify for 100% depreciation.
 For Sec.
-179 expensing, the maximum deduction is now $1 million and the phase-out threshold $2.5 million, vs. $500,000 and $2 million before the tax bill.
+179 expensing, the maximum deduction is now $1 million.
+And the phase-out threshold $2.5 million, vs. $500,000 and $2 million before the tax bill.

 Georgia is among the states that add back federal 100% bonus depreciation for state tax purposes; so manufacturers may find it advantageous to opt for Sec.
 179 treatment.

-In the 2017 tax overhaul, Congress awarded still another tax incentive to Georgia manufacturers and other U.S. companies that export products or services.
+In the 2017 tax overhaul, Congress awarded another tax incentive to Georgia manufacturers and other U.S. companies exporting products or services.
 Qualifying companies that sell into a foreign market can reduce their effective federal income tax rate on foreign sales from the newly enacted 21% down to 13.125% through the 2025 tax year, and to 16.406% afterward.
 Special rules govern sales to related parties, however.

 Manufacturers can take a credit for hiring people who have consistently faced significant barriers to employment.
 Federally designated target groups include qualified veterans, ex-felons and people referred from vocational rehabilitation programs, among others.

 Credit amounts vary by target group.
-For several groups, the WOTC incentive equals 40% of qualified first-year wages paid to an employee who works 400 or more hours.
+For several groups, the WOTC incentive equals 40% of qualified first-year wages of an employee who works 400 hours minimum.